-It's not the holidays unless you're serving this flavorful Skillet Green Bean Casserole made without cream of mushroom soup.
-If you're looking for the BEST and freshest green bean casserole recipe, this is IT!
+It's not the holidays unless you're serving this flavorful green bean casserole without mushroom soup.
+If you're looking for a fresh alternative on your holiday table, this is it!

 What Makes This Recipe The Best?

-I used to be a big fan of traditional green bean casseroles until I read the ingredients on the back of a can of cream of mushroom soup.
-Some manufacturers include monosodium glutamate, a controversial additive.
+I used to be a big fan of a traditional green bean casserole until I read the ingredients on the back of canned cream of mushroom soup.
+Some versions include monosodium glutamate, or MSG, which is a controversial additive in many foods.

 I'm not a canned soup hater, and I still use the chicken flavor in several dishes as long as it's free of MSG.
-But, after making this homemade casserole without condensed soup, I'm a believer.
-Y'all...it's so fresh, tasty, and creamy...I'll never go back to the old way again.
+But, after making this easy green bean casserole without mushroom soup, I'm a believer!

 Why You'll Love It

-This made-from-scratch recipe is truly the best Green Bean Casserole I've ever eaten.
-And, you'll love the addition of soy sauce, an ingredient that gives the mushroom sauce its extraordinary flavor.
+This made-from-scratch recipe is truly the one of the best tasting casseroles you'll ever taste.
+You'll love the addition of soy sauce, an ingredient that gives the mushroom sauce its extraordinary flavor.

-Here's a handy, dandy shopping list of ingredients you'll need for this amazing casserole.
-Quantities are listed in the recipe card at the end of this post.
+Here's a handy shopping list of ingredients you'll need for this homemade green bean casserole recipe.
+(See recipe card for quantities)

 - sliced mushrooms

 - sweet onion